faizan2700/library_project/README.md

 1. API documenation is prepared with Swagger API library. you can visit /swagger endpoints for the same afte running project.
 2. With Swagger UI, developers can test API endpoints in real-time, sending requests and examining responses without the need for external tools.

+## Codebase Documentation
+1. Docstring are added in functions and classes for ease of readability and collaboration in this project.
+2. Currently no library is being used for generating documentation automatically, but we can use sphinx for that purpose.

 ## Contribution Guidelines
 We welcome contributions from developers, researchers, and enthusiasts alike!
 If you'd like to contribute to the Gutenberg Database Clone project, please follow these guidelines: